cyberdeception/deepdig/README.md

 ### Benign traffic generation
 > Pre-requisite: the benign traffic generators need a wordpress deployment.
 It also requires the Buddypress and Woocommerce plugins for creating application profiles.

+> Please install firefox web browser if it is not available on your machine.

 Install selenium for Python:
 ```
 pip install selenium